KartoffelChipss/LifeStealZ/README.md

   minHearts: 0
   # The maximum amount of hearts a player can have to use this item (-1 for infinite) (only relevant if customItemType is "heart")
   maxHearts: -1
+  # If this item requires a permission to be used (lifestealz.item.defaultheart)
+  requirePermission: false
   # true if this item should be craftable
   craftable: true
   recipe: